Case Study: Kenya’s Horticulture Industry and Foreign Trade in Africa

-The strategic location of Kenya and its well-developed business infrastructure make it a natural choice for the foreign investors and international companies
+The strategic location of Kenya and its well-developed business infrastructure make it a natural choice for foreign investors and international companies

 The largest source of revenue is tourism